CPD is here

 - Mildura Campus – 453 Bentook Avenue, Mildura 3500

-- Mobile service will also be available to service other areas
+- Mobile service – will also be available to cater for other areas, including North-East Victoria.

 Victoria University Polytechnic (VU)